Falivith/aed1/README.md

 Activities carried out during the ADS course in the first half of 2022.

-During this period, i was in the third semester of the Computer Science course at UFPEL.
+During this period, i was in the 3/8 period of the Computer Science course at UFPEL.